About the Chapter:

 View this area of the Trail on our online map

-Click an event to see more details.
+Click an event below to see more details.

 In the Central New York area, the North Country National Scenic Trail follows existing trails whenever feasible—in New York State the Finger Lakes Trail, the Link Trail, and the Old Erie Canal State Historic Park Towpath Trail to Rome are utilized.
 Within the City of Rome, planning is underway to provide a trail northward to Lake Delta along the Mohawk River route.
 Further north, the NCNST follows the BREIA trail from Pixley Falls to Boonville, with additional segments carrying the NCNST to Forestport.
 Think of this as two highway routes occupying the same roadbed for a distance.